JanHerca/urantiapedia/input/wikijs/help/status.md

 dateCreated: 2021-11-28T14:02:03.086Z
 ---

+## Milestone I

-For each language supported the list of tasks is this:
+For each language supported the list of tasks to complete milestone I is this:
 1. Translation of *Paramony* from English to the target language (`Paramony`).
 2. Translation and review of *Topic index* from English to the target language (`Topics`).
 3. Obtain a public-domain translation of *The Bible* in the target language (`Bible`).